How to submit a technical support incident

 - Ensure you use the relevant Azure Subscription Sign-in and click to Sign in to Azure

 - If required click settings to change your theme, language or region format

-- Enter the Access ID and Contract ID, then click Link
+- Enter the Access ID and Contract ID (remove any blank spaces), then click Link

 - Click the Link button and you should see the IDs greyed out and the green text Contract linked.
 The support contracts are now associated with the Sign-in account